phomann13/Mars-Scheduler/README.md

 # UMD AI Scheduling Assistant (Mars Scheduler)
 An AI-powered web application that helps University of Maryland students plan their academic careers intelligently using GPT-4 and RAG (Retrieval-Augmented Generation).

+# **NOTE**
+This repository documents a development exercise in which the project was built end-to-end using agentic AI tooling.
+The goal was to evaluate how well modern AI systems can interpret requirements, generate production-grade code, and maintain coherence across multiple components without manual intervention.
+While the project is experimental, it reflects a disciplined approach to understanding the practical limits and strengths of AI-assisted software engineering.

 ## Features